 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A rapid-fire, crank-driven gun with a cylindrical cluster of several barrels.
-The first practical machine gun, it was officially adopted by the US Army in 1866.
+A rapid-fire, crank-driven gun with clustered barrels.
+The first practical machine gun, it was officially adopted by the US army in 1866.

 - ‘For almost four decades the Ordnance Department procured a small number of Gatlings.’